 Do I Need a Heat Resistant Fire Pit Barrier For a Solo Stove On a Deck?

-If you’re using a Solo Stove stand, this should provide sufficient distance between the fire pit and the surface.
-However, if you want to be extra safe, you can stand it on a heat-resistant barrier.
+If you’re using a Solo Stove stand, this should provide sufficient distance between the fire pit and the surface to avoid burn marks.
+However, if you want to be extra safe, you can stand it on a heat-resistant fire pit pad.

 You can get these tough barriers on Amazon: Newtex makes a round one that looks smart under a Solo Stove fire pit.
 Deckprotect makes aluminum thermal barriers in a range of sizes.
 Just make sure any barrier is larger than your fire pit to prevent the base or legs from wobbling.